Oyono Vlijter - Project Lead

-Through his work for the Enterprise Europe Network (i.e. the main business support network of the European Commission) and the European Regional Affairs Consultants B.V., he has developed specific expertise in the field of product innovation, EU project management and international cooperation.
-He has developed Dutch and EU funded projects in the field of industry, healthcare, education and culture.
+Through his work for the Enterprise Europe Network and the European Regional Affairs Consultants B.V., Oyono has developed specific expertise in the field of product innovation, EU project management and international cooperation.

-Oyono has a master's degrees in International Relations (University of Utrecht) and a master’s degree in European Studies on Science and Technology (University of Maastricht).
+Oyono has a master's degrees in both International Relations (University of Utrecht) and in European Studies on Science and Technology (University of Maastricht).
 He has also studied at the University of Florida (USA) and the Louis Pasteur University in Strasbourg (FR).

-Manon is a neuropsychologist and currently head of the screening and diagnostics programme at Arq.
+Manon is a neuropsychologist and is currently head of the screening and diagnostics programme at Arq.

-She is working on research and development of state-of-the-art and innovative diagnostic tools in the field of psychotrauma.
+She is currently working on the research and development of state-of-the-art and innovative diagnostic tools in the field of psychotrauma.

 On the eMEN project, Manon is working as an e-mental health product developer.

 Barbara de Groot

 Barbara works for Impact, partner in Arq, as a secretary / project assistant.

 She has assisted in several EU projects in which Impact was partnered with an international consortium.
 In the eMEN project she will be working as the project assistant for Arq.